Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 ```

 Note that the expressions `beginswith`, `endswith` and `contains`, cannot be used with DN attributes.
 See details [here](https://social.technet.microsoft.com/wiki/contents/articles/5392.active-directory-ldap-syntax-filters.aspx)

+### getOneObject

+Variant of `getObjects`.
+An asynchronous function that returns one entry if exactly one entry was found, and ot.

+Options sent to `getOneObject` are exactly the same as for `getObjects`.

 ## Development